Markarfljót River #1,

 Collection of the Vancouver Art Gallery, Gift of the Artist

-© Edward Burtynsky, Courtesy Nicholas Metivier Gallery/Paul Kuhn Gallery, Calgary
+© Edward Burtynsky, Courtesy Nicholas Metivier Gallery, Toronto/Paul Kuhn Gallery, Calgary

 Toronto-based photographer Edward Burtynsky is internationally renowned for his captivating images of natural and man-made landscape that reflect both the impressive reach of human enterprise and the extraordinary impact of our hubris.